meganduffy/Band-Project/README.md

 ### What is this website for?

 This is a simple band website for 'The Monkees' promoting their music and availability for gigs.
+You can view the website here at [**project1-themonkees.firebaseapp.com**](https://project1-themonkees.firebaseapp.com/#/).

 ### What does it do?